 Toggle: English / Spanish

-Tinea corporis is a skin infection due to fungi.
-It is also called ringworm of the body.
+Tinea corporis is a skin infection that is caused by fungi.
+It is also called ringworm.

 Fungal infection - body; Infection - fungal - body; Tinea of the body; Tinea circinata; Ringworm - body

 Fungi are germs that can live on the dead tissue of the hair, nails, and outer skin layers.
 Tinea corporis is caused by mold-like fungi called dermatophytes.

 Tinea corporis is common in children, but can occur in people of all ages.

 Fungi thrive in warm, moist areas.
 A tinea infection is more likely if you:

 - Have wet skin for a long time (such as from sweating)

 - Do not bathe or wash your hair often